tkngch/fizzled-go/README.md

 ### Server

-- Maintain, per job-ID, the job's owner and status, and its output buffer.
-  Ownership is derived from the authenticated SPIFFE identity (see [Authentication](#authentication)).
-Register these per-job facts atomically as one unit under a single synchronization boundary, so no lookup ever sees a partially-registered job, and support concurrent access (see [Start](#grpc-api) and [Job state machine](#job-state-machine)).
+- Maintain a registry that maps each job-ID to its job and owner.
+Ownership is derived from the authenticated SPIFFE identity (see [Authentication](#authentication)); the job itself owns its status and output buffer (see [Worker](#worker)).
+Register each job-ID's entry atomically as one unit under the registry's synchronization boundary, so no lookup ever sees a partially-registered job, and support concurrent access (see [Start](#grpc-api) and [Job state machine](#job-state-machine)).